 Drinking Water 101 webinar series: Understanding the Basics of Drinking Water Sources, Treatment, and Quality

-Join us for two webinars that will provide an introduction and overview of drinking water processes, policies, and protection.
-Maria Lopez-Carbo, Deputy Division Director for Standards & Risk Management in EPA’s Office of Ground Water & Drinking Water will lead these sessions designed for those just starting to work on this issue or looking for a refresher on some key components of drinking water treatment.
+These recorded webinars provide an introduction and overview of drinking water processes, policies, and protection.
+Maria Lopez-Carbo, Deputy Division Director for Standards & Risk Management in EPA’s Office of Ground Water & Drinking Water leads both of these sessions designed for those just starting to work on this issue or looking for a refresher on some key components of drinking water treatment.

 About the Webinars: